How to Plan Your Week in Less Than 10 Minutes

 Finally, give it a reality check.
 If it’s looking like you’ve given yourself too much to do, either push some lower priority actions back into next week or see what you can take out of your weekly schedule to free up some more time.

-If you want more from me on planning for your business and building your side-hustle as an escape route from your 9-5, make sure you’re signed up to my monthly side-hustle mail.
-You’ll also get access to my free resource library which is packed with eBooks, workbooks and templates to help you level up your side-hustle.
+If you’d like to hear more from me on side-hustling and making the lifestyle you long for a reality, make sure you’re signed up to my fortnightly side-hustle letters.
+You’ll also get access to my free resource library, packed with eBooks, workbooks and templates to help you level up your side-business.